asyncvlsi/act/README.md

-# act
+# The ACT language and core tools
 [![CircleCI](https://circleci.com/gh/asyncvlsi/act.svg?style=svg)](https://circleci.com/gh/asyncvlsi/act)

-This is the implementation of the ACT hardware description language.
+This is the implementation of the ACT hardware description language, and some of the core tools.
 (ACT = asynchronous circuit/compiler tools)

-System requirements:
+## System requirements:

    * The system must have libedit installed.
 For the yum package manager, the package is called libedit-devel; for apt-get, it is libeditline-dev.
 Some